How to use the shape blur filter in Photoshop with custom shapes tutorial (CC 2017 2015 CS6 CS5 etc)

 You can use the effect with the entire image but you don't need to, you can add a selection such as perhaps focus on the person in the image and then add the effect to the rest of the image or perhaps the person.
 You can use any number of tools to select the area

-You can find more vector presets via Photoshop custom shapes They can be used in PS and PS Elements as well as exported to other applications
+You can find more vector presets via massive selection of Photoshop custom shapes sets They can be used in Photoshop and PS Elements as well as exported to other applications

-You can also find many additional tutorials on Photoshop and shapes such as how to use the shapes as a pattern tile and new features of the custom shapes in Photoshop CS6 (and, of course, beyond)
+You can also find many additional tutorials on Photoshop and shapes such as how to change the fill color of custom shapes and new features of the custom shapes in Adobe Photoshop CS6 (and, of course, beyond)